zonagreentea/osu_megamix/README.md

-# osu!megamix — Gameplay Consistency & Device Policy
+# osu!megamix — Canonical README

-## Core Principle

-**osu!megamix gameplay is identical across all devices and platforms.**

-There are **no platform-specific mechanics**, no device-based advantages, and no progression systems tied to hardware.
-Every player plays the same game, regardless of what they are using.

-If gameplay differs, it is a bug.
+osu!megamix is a **continuous-play system** built on top of osu! rulesets.
+Its identity is not songs, devices, progression, or hardware — it is **flow through rule changes without stopping time**.

+This document defines how the game is meant to be played and how it must be implemented.

+If behavior contradicts this document, the behavior is wrong.

 ---

-## What “Consistency” Means

-Across all devices, osu!megamix guarantees:

-- Identical timing windows
-- Identical scoring behavior
-- Identical hit detection
-- Identical fail / bust behavior
-- Identical difficulty and density
-- Identical rulesets and logic

-There are **no level-ups**, perks, bonuses, or unlocks based on device, platform, or input method.

-Gameplay outcomes must be reproducible on any supported device.
+## Core Idea (One Sentence)

+**osu!megamix is a game where the player remains in continuous play while the gameplay ruleset switches over time.**

+Everything else is secondary.

 ---

-## Device Acknowledgement (Allowed, Non-Gameplay Only)

-osu!megamix may acknowledge the player’s device **only through subtle, non-mechanical nods**.

-These nods are strictly cosmetic or informational.

-### Examples of allowed nods

-- Small UI indicators or icons showing device type
-- Cosmetic framing or layout accents
-- Subtle animations with no timing impact
-- Informational text or glyphs

-### Requirements for nods

-- Must not affect gameplay, timing, scoring, or difficulty
+## Fundamental Abstractions

+### 1. Timeline (Authoritative)

+- There is exactly **one global timeline**
+- The timeline **never stops once play begins**
-- Must live **outside the osu!layer**
+- Audio is bound to the timeline
-- Must be removable without changing gameplay behavior

-If removing a nod changes how the game plays, it is not allowed.
+- Gameplay events are evaluated against the timeline

+Time is not owned by modes, devices, or players.
+Time is owned by the **Megamix layer**.

 ---

-## osu!layer Invariant (Hard Rule)

-**The osu!layer is device-agnostic and must never branch on hardware or platform.**

-The osu!layer must not:

-- Check device type
+### 2. Megamix Layer (Continuity Layer)

+The Megamix layer is the **authoritative system**.

+It guarantees:
+- Continuous audio playback
+- No pauses, resets, or restarts
-- Check platform or OS
+- No hard failures or eliminations
-- Change behavior based on input method
-- Contain hardware-conditional logic

-The osu!layer operates as if all players are running on the same abstract machine.

-All device-specific handling must exist *around* the layer, never *inside* it.
+- A single, uninterrupted play session

+The Megamix layer does **not** define gameplay rules.
+It defines **continuity**.

 ---

+### 3. Modes (Rulesets)

+Modes (osu!, taiko, catch, mania, etc.) are **rulesets**, not game states.

+- Modes may change at any time
+- Mode switches do not reset the timeline
+- Mode switches do not restart music
+- Mode switches do not reinitialize the session

+Modes answer the question:
+> “How do inputs map to scoring *right now*?”

+They do not answer:
+> “Is the game still running?”

+---

+## Mix Mode (Playable Definition)

+**Mix is a playable mode whose identity is mode switching.**

+In Mix:
+- Music provides continuity and atmosphere
+- The defining mechanic is **switching rulesets**
+- The player is always playing
+- There are no breaks between modes

+If mode switching is removed, Mix does not exist — even if music continues.

+---

+## Fail Handling — Burst Invariant

+**There are no hard failures in Mix or Megamix.**

+Instead:

+- All failures resolve as a **burst**
+- On burst:
+  - Gameplay collapses back into the mix
+  - Audio continues uninterrupted
+  - The timeline does not reset
+- Bursts are **per-player**
+- Bursts never pause or affect other players

+Classic osu! modes outside Megamix may retain traditional fail screens.
+Mix and Megamix never do.

+---

+## Gameplay Consistency (All Devices)

+**Gameplay behavior is identical on all devices and platforms.**

+This includes:
+- Timing windows
+- Hit detection
+- Scoring
+- Density
+- Difficulty
+- Fail / burst behavior
+- Mode switching behavior

+There are:
+- No platform-specific mechanics
+- No device-based advantages
+- No hardware-bound progression
+- No “level-ups” or perks

+If gameplay differs between devices, it is a bug.

+---

+## Device Acknowledgement (Strictly Limited)

+Devices may be acknowledged **only through non-mechanical nods**.

+Allowed:
+- Cosmetic UI accents
+- Informational icons or text
+- Visual flourishes with zero timing impact

+Requirements:
+- Must not affect gameplay outcomes
+- Must live outside the osu!layer
+- Must be removable without changing play

+Devices are acknowledged, never obeyed.

+---

+## osu!layer (Protected Core)

+The osu!layer is **sacred and device-agnostic**.

+It must not:
+- Branch on hardware
+- Branch on platform or OS
+- Branch on input method
+- Contain device-conditional logic

+The osu!layer operates as if:
+> All players are running on the same abstract machine.

+---

+## Player Mental Model (How to Play Correctly)

+When you play osu!megamix:

+- Do not wait for songs to change
+- Do not expect resets or breaks
+- Do not expect failure to end the run
+- Treat mode switches as terrain changes, not scene changes
+- Stay present in the timeline

+You are not clearing stages.
+You are **riding the mix**.

+---

-## Enforcement Test
+## Technical Enforcement Tests

-When reviewing changes, ask:
+Any implementation must pass all of the following:

+### Timeline Test
+> If anything stops the audio or resets time, the implementation is invalid.

+### Mix Test
+> If mode switching is removed and Mix still exists, the implementation is invalid.

+### Fail Test
+> If failure stops play instead of bursting back into the mix, the implementation is invalid.

+### Device Test
-> **“Would this play the same on another device?”**
+> If the same run plays differently on another device, the implementation is invalid.

-- If **yes** → allowed
-- If **no** → do not merge

 There are no exceptions.